 Designed for a function, normally they will accommodate bedpans, commode buckets, urine bottles or various bowls and utensils.

-Our expert team can provide CAD Drawings and advice on compliant layouts of your Sluice Room.
+Our expert team can provide sluice room designs and CAD Drawings and advice on compliant layouts of your Sluice Room.

 Call Stanbridge today to arrange your FREE SITE SURVEY on 01689 806500 or Contact Us.